 1. Awarding Institution Universitas Indonesia 2.
 Teaching Institution Universitas Indonesia 3.
-Programme Tittle Undergraduate Program in Environmental Engineering 4.
+Programme Tittle Undergraduate Program ii n Environmental Engineering 4.
 Class Regular 5.
 Final Award Sarjana Teknik (S.T) 6.
-Accreditation / Recognition BAN-PT: A Accredited AUN-QA 7.
-Language(s) of Instruction Bahasa Indonesia and English 8.
+Accreditation / Recognition BAN-PT: A Accredited AUN I-QA 7.
+Language(s) of Instruction Bahasa Indonesia and Eng lish 8.
 Study Scheme (Full Time / Part Time) Full Time 9.
 Entry Requirements High school /equivalent, or D3 / Polytechnique / equivalent, AND pass the entrance exam.
-10. Study Duration Designed for 4 years Type of Semester Number of Semester Number of weeks / semester Regular 8 17 Short (optional) 3 8

-11. Graduate Profiles:

-"A bachelor engineering who is able to design system and infrastructure of environmental engineering in order to improve environmental quality and to protect humans from environmental degradation"

-12. Expected Learning Outcomes:

-- Apply knowledge of mathematics, natural science, engineering fundamentals and environmental engineering to the solution of complex engineering problems. - Identify, formulate, research literature and analyze complex environmental engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences - Design solutions for complex environmental engineering problems and design systems, components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations - 4.
-Conduct investigations of complex environmental engineering problems using research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of information to provide valid conclusions. - Create, select and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to complex environmental engineering problems, with an understanding of the limitations. - Apply reasoning informed by contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to professional environmental engineering practice and solutions to complex environmental engineering problems. - Understand and evaluate the sustainability and impact of professional engineering work in the solution of complex environmental engineering problems in societal and environmental contexts. - Apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practice. - Function effectively as an individual, and as a member or leader in diverse teams and in multidisciplinary settings. - 10.
-Communicate effectively on complex environmental engineering activities with the environmental engineering community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+10. Study Duration Designed for 4 years Type of Semester Number of Semester Number of weeks / semester Regular 8 17 Short (optional) 3 8 11.
+Graduate Profiles: "A bachelor engineering who is able ing in order to improve environment tion" able to design system and infrastructure of environmental engineer- nental quality and to protect humans from environmental degrada- 12. ing in order to improve environmental quality and to protect humans from environmental degradation" Expected Learning Outcomes: Apply knowledge of mathematics, natural science, engineering fundamentals and environmental engineering to the solution of complex engineering problems.
+Identify, formulate, research literature and analyze complex environmental engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences Design solutions for complex environmental engineering problems and design systems, components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental engineering problems using research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of information to provide valid conclusions.
+Create, select and apply appropriate techniques, resources, and modern engineering problems, with an understanding of the limitations.
+Apply reasoning informed by contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to professional environmental engineering problems.
+Understand and evaluate the sustainability and impact of professional engineering work in the solution of complex environmental engineering problems.
+Understand and evaluate the sustainability and impact of professional environmental contexts.
+Apply thical principles and commit to professional ethics and responsibilities and norms of engineering practice.
+Function effectively as an individual, and as a member or leader in diverse teams and in multidisciplinary settings.
+Communicate effectively on complex environmental engineering activities with the environmental engineering activities with the environmental engineering activities with the environ

-- 11. Demonstrate knowledge and understanding of engineering management principles and economic decision-making and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - 12.
-Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change. - 13.
-Propose alternative solutions of several problems occur in society, nation and country - 14.
-Use knowledge of entrepreneurship to identify an independent business based on creativity and professional ethics
+12. Demonstrate knowledge and understanding of engineering management principles and economic decision-making and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+Propose alternative solutions of several problems occur in society, nation and country Use knowledge of entrepreneurship to identify an independent business based on creativity and professional ethics

 13 Classification of Subjects

 No. Classification Credit Hours (SKS) Percentage

 i University General Subjects 18 13 %

 ii Basic Engineering Subjects 27 19 %

 iii Core Subjects 79 55 %

 iv Elective Subjects 12 8 %

-٧ Internship, Seminar, Undergraduate Thesis, Project 8 6 %
+v Internship, Seminar, Undergraduate Thesis, Project 8 6 %

 Total 144 100 %

 14. Total Credit Hours to Graduate 144 SKS